-- Objective: The objectives of the writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
-The assignment is designed so students can demonstrate depth of knowledge related to the course content. - Focus: Each assignment is designed to apply knowledge from the chapters and class discussions. - Format: This assignment is to be written in paragraph format and will be double-spaced.
+- Objective: The objective of the writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
+The assignment is designed so students can demonstrate depth of knowledge related to the course content. - Focus: Each assignment is designed to apply knowledge from the chapters and class discussions. - Format: This assignment will be double-spaced.
 Do not include title pages.
-Include your name and title on the first page.
-12-point Calibri font is preferred.
-Each assignment should have a minimum length of 750 words but is not to exceed 1000 words.
+Include your name, course name/number and facilitator's name at the top left of the first page.
+Place a title, center-aligned on the first page.
+This assignment should have a minimum length of 750 words but is not to exceed 1000 words.
 Students will be evaluated according to the attached rubric: Critical Writing Response Marking Rubric.